JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 -----END CERTIFICATE-----");
 ```

-It's possible to add HTTP headers that will be sent along with each request.
+It's possible to add HTTP headers that will be sent with each request.

 ```csharp
 _httpClient.DefaultRequestHeaders.Add("x-ms-blob-type", "BlockBlob");